rdkcentral/rdkv-halif-wifi/docs/pages/halSpec.md

 ## Asynchronous Notification Model

-The below asynchronous callback registration functions are defined and marked in the doxygen comments with token `@execution callback`
+The below asynchronous callback registration functions are defined:

 - `wifi_disconnectEndpoint_callback_register()` - for asynchronous notification on disconnect from an AP
 - `wifi_connectEndpoint_callback_register()`- for asynchronous notification on connect to an AP